 Obviously, I feel strongly about this from a theoretical standpoint.

 But let’s say that even if you’re on board and you’ve set up your session, you’re still feeling nervous.
 That’s fair!
-Here are 3 things you can do before your session to make sure you feel like your happiest, most confident self the day of your photos:
+Here are 3 things you can do before your session to make sure you feel confident for your family photos.

 Rushing breeds stress, so don’t plan a bunch of activities for the same day as your session.
 Put some music on in the house, have your outfits already picked out, and enjoy the process of doing your hair and makeup!
 You don’t have to be glammed up, you just need to feel good.